By Paolo von Schirach –

 This narrative may provide a partial explanation for Trump’s meteoric rise.
 But it does not explain how Trump could get elected president of the United States despite his fantastic ignorance about the issues, despite his heavy personal baggage, his vulgar language and lack of a any experience whatsoever as an elected official.

 And it gets worse.
-As President Trump ruled in a chaotic fashion, misrepresenting issues, inventing data and stories on a daily basis, improvising policies, while reversing them sometimes within the same day.
+As President, Trump ruled in a chaotic fashion, misrepresenting issues, inventing data and stories on a daily basis, improvising policies, while reversing them sometimes within the same day.
 He caused consternation among his senior aids, many of whom were fired or left.
-This lack of continuity contributed to the overall confusion about policies and priorities.
-Furthermore, Trump picked major fights with practically all our Allies, even if at times he had ground for showing impatience with some of them, (think of the unmet pledges by most European members of NATO to increase their defense spending.)
-And yet his support, while never above 50%, stood firm at around 41-43%.
-Clearly, his vast army of loyalists stood by him, regardless of what he did or failed to do.
+This lack of continuity contributed to the overall confusion about policies and priorities within the Executive Branch.
+Furthermore, Trump picked major fights with practically all our Allies, even if at times he had ground for showing impatience with some of them.
+Think for instance of the routinely unmet pledges by most European members of NATO to increase their defense spending.
+And yet his national support, while never above 50%, stood firm at around 41-43%.
+Clearly, his vast army of faithful loyalists stood by him on principle, regardless of what he did or failed to do.

 Trump almost won in 2020

 And, as we know, Trump did not leave the White House graciously.
+He never admitted defeat.
 Now out of office, he continues to affirm publicly –without evidence– that he actually won the elections.
-His defeat is all about massive voter fraud.
+His defeat, he claims, is all about massive voter fraud.
 He did not concede nor is he willing to concede at any time in the future to Joe Biden.
 This is another first in American politics.
 Losing presidential candidates always concede, this way providing additional legitimacy to our elections system.

 Most Republicans believe Trump